 Individuals who have begun service for their school employer on or after July 1, 2013, must submit their fingerprints for national and state criminal background checks to be performed once the system is established during the 2013- 2014 school year, according to the process created by the Commonwealth and according to the schedule established by DESE.
 CORI checks continue to be required at least once every three years for current or prospective school employees who might have direct and unmonitored contact with children.

 School employees and others (who might have direct and unmonitored contact with children) who began service for their school employer prior to July 1, 2013, shall submit fingerprints for national and state criminal background checks before the start of the 2016-2017 school year, on a phased-in basis and according to a schedule established by DESE.

 Where will the fingerprinting take place?

 Fingerprinting will take place at sites to be identified around the state.
-The closest is Bourne, yet Plymouth is trying to open a site at Plymouth North.
+The closest is Bourne, yet Plymouth fingerprinting can be done at Cordage Park.

 How much does it cost?

 The law provides that the fee shall be $55 for employees who are certified pursuant to Massachusetts General Laws, Chapter 71, section 38G, and shall be $35 for employees who are not certified pursuant to section 38G.
 The law provides that the secretary of administration and finance, in consultation with the secretary of public safety and security and the commissioner of education, may increase the fee accordingly if the FBI increases the fee for its fingerprint background check service.